-For FY2023, CPS allocated over \$50 million in equity grant funding to 202 elementary schools and 36 high schools.
-This funding is allocated to schools experiencing year over year decline or low enrollment.
+For FY2024, CPS allocated over \$55 million in equity grant funding to 219 elementary schools and 38 high schools.
+This funding is allocated to schools experiencing year-over-year decline or low enrollment.
 Bolstering the funds of schools with low enrollment ensures that students who attend small schools have access to instructional support, academic programming, and after-school activities, similar to students attending large schools.
-Schools below a specific enrollment threshold (450 for elementary schools and 600 for high schools) and with a school capacity status of "underutilized," are allocated \$1,000 for elementary schools and \$1,500 for high students below an enrollment threshold.
+Schools below a specific enrollment threshold (450 for elementary schools and 600 for high schools) and with a school capacity status of "underutilized" are allocated \$1,000 for elementary schools and \$1,500 for high schools for every student below that enrollment threshold.
 Information on utilization standards can be found here.
-Schools received equity grant funding based on the CPS Equity Office's Opportunity Index.
+Schools received equity grant funding based on the CPS Office of Equity's Opportunity Index.
 The index identifies high-need schools based on a variety of factors including income, diverse learner populations, community life expectancy, and teacher retention to better target resources for schools in greatest need.